y4my4my4m/kde-shader-wallpaper/README.md

 #### Shader Wallpaper is a KDE/Plasma Wallpaper Plugin that allows you to run shaders as your wallpaper.

+Installation:
+##### Install through KDE
+- Right click on your desktop > Configure Desktop
+- Click on the "Get New Plugins" button
+- Search and Install the latest version of "Shader Wallpaper"

+##### Install from Source
+- clone this repository or [download the latest release](https://github.com/y4my4my4m/kde-shader-wallpaper/releases)
+- `kpackagetool5 -t Plasma/Wallpaper -i kde-shadertoy-wallpaper` or `kpackagetool5 -t Plasma/Wallpaper -i online.knowmad.shaderwallpaper-1.3.tar.gz`

 Repo:
 I'll probably maintain it on Github principally for issues/PR but I'll try my best to maintain both, if anything contact me on twitter [@y4my4my4m](https://twitter.com/@y4my4my4m).